 3. Shanahan Was Tasked With Implementing Reforms at the Defense Department

 Patrick Shanahan was responsible for making internal reforms at the Pentagon after taking the job as Deputy Defense Secretary.
-In his position, he is the chief operating officer.
-The Defense Department explained in a profile on Shanahan that was responsible for figuring out how to streamline the department’s processes and cut through red tape.
+In his position, he was the chief operating officer.
+The Defense Department explained in a profile on Shanahan that he was responsible for figuring out how to streamline the department’s processes and cut through red tape.

 He spoke with Defense News in November 2018 about the challenges of implementing systemic change to make sure the Pentagon runs as smoothly and efficiently as possible.
 “It’s very easy in a complex environment like this to get distracted.
 The tactical can consume an enormous amount of time.
 But my job is really to drive change at scale, and there’s a formula for doing that.
 And the formula really has to do with a change that must be systemic.
 It’s all about the system and then the reinforcing mechanisms to make that change enduring.
 Without a system, things fall apart when the leader moves on.
 The system or the environment shouldn’t be dependent on the leader’s presence.”